Established August 23, 1997 © 1997 - present by Lois E. Gibson

-This letter is addressed to current UPCI members who find us here in cyberspace.
+This letter is addressed to current United Pentecostal Church International members who find us here in cyberspace.

-Having been a UPCI member, supporter and minister, I certainly understand any current member's dismay at finding us.
+Having been a UPCI member, supporter and minister, I certainly understand any current member's dismay at finding this website.
 I probably would have reacted similarly.
 Please know I am not a UPC member hater, nor am I against members of any UPC church.
-It is the spiritual abuse that occurs in some churches as well as some doctrines that concern me.
+It is the spiritual abuse that occurs in some churches as well as doctrinal issues that concern me.

 The secondary emphasis placed on the United Pentecostal Church is there because this is where I experienced and witnessed abuse and error.
 Had my experience been in any other organization, the secondary focus would have been on them instead.
 It is that simple.
 I am not an outsider looking into the organization, but was a long-term, deeply committed member.

-This emphasis is not the result of bitterness, anger or anything similar.
+This emphasis is not the result of bitterness, anger or not letting go of past hurts.
 I left the UPC in December 1993 and did not start this site until mid 1997.
-Had this been out of bitterness so much more would have been included about my former church and would have begun sooner than almost four years after leaving.
+Had this been out of bitterness, so much more would have been included about my former church and would have begun sooner than almost four years after leaving.
 It wasn't until I became more aware of the widespread abuse and twisting of Scripture (not just within the UPC) that this site was created.

 I endeavor to present the issues in a fair manner.
-Many links are made available to sites run by the UPC, its members, or its churches.
+A great many links are made available to sites run by the UPC or other apostolics, its members, or its churches.
 Visitors to the site are encouraged to send links of other articles as well as to submit a writing of their own.
 A special area is set aside for current UPC members to address any issue covered by the site.
 I have even made changes in the past based on correspondence from current UPC members.
-I know of no other web sites that address the UPC and provide the extensive links or opportunity to submit writings as is done here.
+I know of no other website that addresses the UPC and provides the extensive links or opportunity to submit writings in rebuttal as is done here.

 This site is not endorsing an "anything goes" mentality.
-Rather, we are attempting to show the error of some specific UPC teachings concerning standards, which we believe to be legalistic, and in error.
-While some take an attitude that God is not at all concerned with outward appearance, this site does not.
+Rather, we are attempting to show the error of some specific UPC teachings concerning standards, which we believe to be legalistic and in error.
+While some take an attitude that God is not at all concerned with our appearance, this site does not.

-There are some that believe the UPCI is not Christian.
-This position is not taken here.
+There are some that believe the UPCI is not a Christian group.
+To this we do not agree.
 While there is error in UPC teachings, they do believe that Jesus is God manifest in the flesh.
-They are not worshipping another God.
-The church at Corinth was carnal and in error on some matters, conducting themselves inappropriately in services, and yet Paul did not proclaim them non-Christians.
+They are not worshipping another God, though some of the teachings do distort how many view God.
+The church at Corinth was carnal and in error on a number of matters, conducting themselves inappropriately in services and allowing blatant sin in their midst, and yet Paul didn’t proclaim them to not be Christians.

 I would like to thank the majority of current UPC members who have written through the years and done so in a civil manner.
 The site receives little negative feedback and I believe this is due to the manner in which issues are presented.
 I would like to mention that should you write and wish to debate issues, I will not engage in such debates.

 My hope is that this letter will better explain our purpose and possibly alleviate some concerns which current members might have.
-Youíll find we donít report the latest negative news and gossip concerning UPC ministers and members as can be found elsewhere, surprisingly often on apostolic discussion boards.
+You’ll find we don’t report all the latest negative news and gossip concerning UPC ministers and members as can be found elsewhere, surprisingly on apostolic discussion boards.
 For any that are yet upset with the site, I suggest you simply not visit it.